Ganesh6548/Timetable/README.md

+🎓
-🎓 Timetable Viewer (Streamlit App)
+📅 Academic Calendar & Timetable Viewer (Streamlit App)

-This is a Streamlit app to view and download your university timetable easily from an uploaded Excel file.
+This is a fully interactive Streamlit app that allows users to view and explore their university academic calendar and timetable from an uploaded Excel file.

-You can check your schedule for Today, Tomorrow, Custom Date, or the Whole Week!
+You can view regular classes, special events (like seminars, workshops, orientations), and important/national days—all presented on a dynamic calendar interface.

 ---

 ✨ Features

-Upload your timetable (Excel .xlsx file).

-View today's, tomorrow's, a custom day's, or the full week's schedule.
+✅ Upload your Academic Excel (.xlsx) file with sheets like timetable, special_days, and important_days.
+✅ Calendar grid view with clear visual markers for each type of event.
+✅ ⭐ Special icons for Workshops, Seminars, National Days, and more.
+✅ 🔍 Click on any date to view full event details below the calendar.
+✅ 📤 Export your schedule for any day or week to a CSV file (optional add-on).

-See course details like Instructor, Department, Mode, Status, etc.
+✅ 📊 See course details like Instructor, Access Time, Mode, Status, and Department.

-Download your schedule as a CSV file.
+---

+📅 Smart UI Highlights

+🟦 Regular Classes: Black dots

+⭐ Special Events / Days: Red exclamations and yellow stars

+📌 Event Panel: Appears dynamically below the calendar when a date is clicked

+🎨 Clean design with responsive layout and CSS-based calendar styling

+🎯 Supports up to 2030 and works for all universities (just change the Excel!)